Organising school trips to other places is a fun but often challenging task. The entire process starts a few months in advance with lots of planning.

 Read up on the government guidance for health and safety on educational trips before you go.

 Before the school trip, you should call the company you're visiting to make sure they understand what you require from them during the tour.
 They may be able to help you deliver the teaching experience you need for your groups.
-The staff from the company you're visiting could support your educational goals during the school trip by planning a specific tour or giving you ideas for your checklist.
+Like we do at Kingswood, dedicated teams from the company you're visiting could support your educational goals during the school trip by planning a specific tour or giving you ideas for your checklist.
+The company may also give you advice on what to do when you get there and if there is any paperwork that needs filling out.

 The trip starts on the bus.
 The travel company you use will be able to give details on the travel time as well as any visits to service stations on the way.
 This way, you can point out the next toilet breaks to students.